BaseMax/PiMathImages/README.md

-# π: Pi Math piImages
+# π: Pi Math Art Images

 This Repository generate stunning images show the beauty hidden in pi using Python.